zigs-and-zags/dotfiles/README.md

 - Lockdown mode
 - Disable Siri
 - In settings > "Modifier Keys" -> remap capslock to escape
-- Enable secure keyboar entry in the stock terminal app (could brick when using with yubikey, use wevterm for this)
+- Enable secure keyboar entry in the stock terminal app (could brick when using with yubikey)
-- Check root certs
+- Mess with some root certs
 - Secure safari

 # TODO